 About

 Makrut lime is grown for double leaves with explosive aroma and bumpy fruit that laughs at polite citrus marketing.
 Thorny, shrubby tree for warm climates; subtropical and tropical Americas needs cold-savvy siting, wind breaks, and possibly containers you can roll to shelter.
-Standard citrus pests and diseases apply — greening context is real in the state; buy certified stock and do not cosplay epidemiology. 🌞💧 Sun and Water Requirements: - Full sun. - Regular, deep watering with excellent drainage; hates standing water on roots. - Protect young trees from drying winds. ✂️🫘 Methods to Propagate: - Budding/grafting onto appropriate rootstocks. - Seeds are not true-to-type for culinary quality. 🧑🌾👩🌾 When to Harvest: - Pick leaves anytime; use fresh or freeze. - Fruit when fully colored and aromatic for zest and juice uses.
+Standard citrus pests and diseases apply — greening context is real in the state; buy certified stock and do not cosplay epidemiology.
+Full sun.
+Regular, deep watering with excellent drainage; hates standing water on roots.
+Protect young trees from drying winds.
+Budding/grafting onto appropriate rootstocks.
+Seeds are not true-to-type for culinary quality.
+Pick leaves anytime; use fresh or freeze.
+Fruit when fully colored and aromatic for zest and juice uses.

 Permaculture Functions